Azure/acr/docs/Tasks/container-registry-ref-acr-tasks-yaml.md

 stepTimeout: # seconds each step may take
 totalTimeout: # total seconds all steps must complete within.]
 steps: # collection of executed container capabilities
-    cmd: # executes a cotnainer, using the [ENTRYPOINT] and parameters
+    cmd: # executes a container, using the [ENTRYPOINT] and parameters
       startDelay: # properties of the step, with this being the number of seconds to wait before beginning
     build: # equivalent to docker build, in a multi-tenant environment
     push: # push a newly built image